mikebway/k8s-istio-poc/docs/README.md

 Login and logout is crudely illustrated by the creation and removal of a session cookie containing the username.
 This is clearly not a secure pattern; do not use it for anything more than demonstration purposes.

+**NOTE:** While it would be possible to perform much if not all of the Kubernetes and Istio configuration with just one or two manifest YAML files, this project takes an incremental approach of building up the cluster one Lego brick at a time with smaller, single purpose YAML files and single `kubectl`/`istionct` commands rather than scripts.

 ## Installation and configuration

 1. [Minikube installation and basic configuration](Install.md)